tumblingprogrammer/blog_entries/scratch-pad.md

 ![shot]

-Now let's edit the WSGI file (found under the `Code` section of the `Web` tab.
+Now let's edit the WSGI file (found under the `Code` section of the `Web` tab).
 Let's delete everything in it, and edit it so it reads as follows:

+    import os
+    import sys

+    path = '/home/[your_username_goes_here]/djangoboilerplate/apps/'
+    if path not in sys.path:
+        sys.path.append(path)

+    os.environ['DJANGO_SETTINGS_MODULE'] = 'config.settings.production'
+    os.environ['DJANGO_SECRET_KEY'] = 'YOUR_SECRET_KEY_GOES_HERE'
+    os.environ['DJANGO_EXECUTION_ENVIRONMENT'] = 'PRODUCTION'

+    from django.core.wsgi import get_wsgi_application
+    from django.contrib.staticfiles.handlers import StaticFilesHandler
+    application = StaticFilesHandler(get_wsgi_application())

+Notice that even though we had already set the `DJANGO_SECRET_KEY` and `DJANGO_EXECUTION_ENVIRONMENT` environment variables, we have to also include them in our PAW's WSGI file as well.
+That's a PAW requirement (refer to their help page on the topic [here](https://help.pythonanywhere.com/pages/environment-variables-for-web-apps/)).

+You can test that your `WSGI` file works OK by running `python -i /var/www/www_my_domain_com_wsgi.py` on the terminal.
+Make sure to activate the virtual environment first.
+If this shows any errors and won't even load python (e.g., syntax errors), you'll need to fix them.
+Please visit PAW's excellent [help pages](https://help.pythonanywhere.com/pages/) to troubleshoot any issues that you may encounter.

+**TIP!**|You can find the `/var/www/www_my_domain_com_wsgi.py` portion of the above command under the `Code` section of the `Web` tab of your application.
+Mine looks like so:

+![shot]

+### Enabling PAW as our django host
+_____
+We now need to check that PAW is enabled as a host for our django app.
+We do that by opening our `../settings/production.py` file and edit it appropriately.

+I access such file as shown below.

+![shot]

+Let's make sure that the file reads as follows:

+    from .base import *
+    ALLOWED_HOSTS = ['.pythonanywhere.com']

+Save your changes.